Lumbrical muscles of the foot

 Lumbrical muscles are supplied by branches of an anastomotic network between the lateral plantar and dorsalis pedis arteries called the plantar arch.
 The convexity of the plantar arch gives off the lateral plantar artery and four plantar metatarsal arteries that supply the lumbrical muscles.

 By pulling the medial base of the proximal phalanx, the lumbrical muscles flex and adduct the toes at the metatarsophalangeal (MTP) joints.
 Conversely, by pulling the extensor expansions of the phalanges, the lumbricals extend the toes at the interphalangeal (IP) joints.

 These actions of the lumbrical muscles provide a balancing function to the foot.
 Flexion and adduction at the MTP joints oppose the extension of the long and short extensor of the toes and prevent hyperextension of the toes during the propulsive phase of gait.
 The extension at IP joints prevents clawing during gait as it opposes to the flexion produced by the long and short flexors of the toes.

-To understand the functions of the lumbricals and other plantar foot muscles, check out our 3D videos and quiz!
+To understand the functions of the lumbricals and other plantar foot muscles, check out our learning materials!

 Lumbrical muscles of the foot: want to learn more about it?